lsst-ts/observatory-ops-docs/Daytime-Nighttime-Interactions/fault-reporting.rst

     Continuing fields of an example fault report.

 - **Assignee:** The reporter should leave the ticket unassigned.
-  In the case they are certain of who correct person to follow-up on the fault report, they should be added as a watcher and flagged in a comment.
+  In the case you are certain of who is the correct person to follow-up on the fault report, that person should be added as a watcher on the ticket.
   A team will review the fault reports after the night is over and determine the best person or group for follow-up.

 - **Primary Software Component:** This is not a required field, but may provide more information to the components involved.

-- **Primary Hardware Component:** If you're not sure what hardware was affected or the root cause, use "Other".
+- **Primary Hardware Component:** If you are not sure what hardware was affected or the root cause, use "Other".

 - **Attachment:** Upload any screenshots, images, or files to support the facts reported or to help the problem-solving effort.